‘THE GREATEST CARD IN THE HISTORY OF BOXING’ is finally here

 Another fight that came out of the blue, Ortiz was expected to take on Jaron Ennis before talks broke down late in negotiations.

-With the boxing world grieving from a potential clash of the titans between Ortiz and Ennis, in stepped Mr. Reliable, AKA Israil Madrimov, who will fight for the second time in nine weeks following his bout with Serhii Bohachuk on Dec.
-21 on the Usyk vs Fury 2 undercard.
+With the boxing world grieving from a potential clash of the titans between Ortiz and Ennis, in stepped Mr. Reliable, AKA Israil Madrimov and what a fight this promises to be.

 Joshua Buatsi vs Callum Smith - WBO ‘Interim’ World Light-Heavyweight Title